A person dealing with different versions of themselves while battling schizophrenia.

 Undifferentiated Schizophrenia is diagnosed when an individual meets the criteria for diagnosis of Schizophrenia but cannot be classified into any of the five defined subtypes.
 People who are diagnosed with undifferentiated schizophrenia display traits of more than one type of Schizophrenia.
 The recent edition of DSM-5 no longer includes these subtypes as distinct conditions because they were gathered to have low validity and reliability in terms of diagnosis.

-Disorganized Schizophrenia
+Disorganised Schizophrenia

-Disorganized Schizophrenia is characterized by disorderly behavior and speech.
+Disorganized Schizophrenia is characterized by disorderly behaviour and speech.
 Hallucinations and delusions are less pronounced with disorganized Schizophrenia.
 This form of the disorder can cause people to have difficulty concentrating and maintaining a train of thought, which manifests in how they speak.

 People with disorganized speech speak incoherently, respond to questions with unrelated answers, or shift topics frequently.
 A person who is disorganized may lose associations, expressed in made-up words that only have meaning to the speaker.